Direct Mail

 Step 1: Contact The Sender

-If Canada Post or any other postal service provider delivers a letter that is not meant for you, then the chances are that the mail provider has the incorrect address data.
+If Canada Post or any other mail service provider delivers a letter that is not meant for you, then the chances are that the mail provider has the incorrect address data.
 It means that it is likely that you will keep receiving other similar letters unless the sender updates their information.
 Hence, you must contact the sender and inform them about the mistake.
+It is good practice when you receive mail in your mailbox.

 Step 2: Cross Out The Address